intel-lab-lkp/linux/Documentation/networking/ethtool-netlink.rst

 optional values. ethtool core can provide either both ``ETHTOOL_A_LINKSTATE_EXT_STATE`` and ``ETHTOOL_A_LINKSTATE_EXT_SUBSTATE``, or only ``ETHTOOL_A_LINKSTATE_EXT_STATE``, or none of them.

+``ETHTOOL_A_LINKSTATE_MSE_VALUE`` and ``ETHTOOL_A_LINKSTATE_MSE_MAX`` are
+optional values.
+The MSE value provided by this interface is a lightweight, less detailed version for quick health checks.
+If only one channel is used, it returns the current average MSE value.
+If multiple channels are supported, it returns the current average MSE of the channel with the worst MSE.

 ``LINKSTATE_GET`` allows dump requests (kernel returns reply messages for all devices supporting the request).